jtbry/bdo_gearbot/README.md

 # bdo_gearbot
 A gear and node war bot for BDO
+**Archived:** This repo has been archived.
+I haven't touched it for years.
+The code out of date and messy and even buggy but I keep it up because some people seem to still view/star it on occasion.

 # Open sourced gear bot for BDO Guilds
 This is a gear bot for Black Desert Online Guilds it works via Discord, it requires MongoDB and NodeJS.
 When deployed on services using ephemeral file systems the `config.js` may have issues with file based configs.